UrbanIntelligence/CS586-DS504-Spring2024/project2/README.md

 * 100 (One Hundred)

 ## Goal
 In this project, you will be asked to finish a sequence classification task using deep learning.
 A trajectory data set with five taxi drivers' daily driving trajectories in 6 months will be provided.
-The challenge is to predict the driver based on 100-step steps (sub-trajectory) extracted from each driver's daily trajectory.
-For testing, similar segments will be created from five days of data not included in the training set.
-This approach ensures consistency in data preparation across training and testing phases, allowing the model to accurately attribute each trajectory segment to the correct driver.
+The primary objective is to predict which driver each 100-step sub-trajectory, extracted from the daily trajectories, belongs to.
+To evaluate your model, it will be tested on a separate set of data for five additional days, using the same preprocessing steps to ensure consistent data handling.
+This approach ensures consistency in data preparation across training and testing phases, allowing the model to accurately attribute each sub-trajectory to the correct driver.

 ## Guidelines
 * Implement required functions in model.py, train.py, and test.py.